Affiliated with Robbins Government Relations

 • Obtained, after a two-day evidentiary hearing, a preliminary injunction preventing a client’s former business partner from competing with the client’s business.

-• Represented big-four accounting firms and Amlaw-100 law firms in malpractice and fraud cases.
+• Represented several big-four accounting firms and Amlaw-100 law firms in malpractice and fraud cases.

 • Represented officers and directors in shareholder derivative suits and adversary proceedings brought by bankruptcy trustees.